domsinclair/CanineRescueTutorials/docs/dummy-data.md

 Let's start to work through this.

-'name' we can live with it really doesn't matter what gets generated.
+'name' we can live with it really doesn't matter what gets generated, however that will generate a full name in reality so let's change that ti firstName.

 We don't have anything for the animal_type_id and that is required.
 There are only two records so a simple integer choice of either 1 or 2 should suffice.
 We can achieve that like this `'animal_type_id'=>$this->faker->numberBetween(1, 2)` and by extension we get `'rescue_centre_id'=>$this->faker->numberBetween(1, 10)`.